juji-io/datalevin/README.md

 Datalevin ships with a special Entity type that allows for associative updates while remaining immutable until expanded during transaction time (`d/transact`).
+This type works the same in either local or remote mode.

 Below are some examples.
 Look for the `:<STAGED>` keyword in the printed entities

 ```clojure